 Source: Presto Canning Basics Info Page

 It is advisable to apply a thin layer of lubricant on the metal-to-metal seal edges to make it easier to open the canner when the food has finished processing.
-I use a thin coat of Vaseline petroleum jelly (you can also use vegetable oil but from trial and error I find the petroleum jelly works best)
+All American recommends olive oil but not most other vegetable or seed oils and I use a thin coat of Vaseline petroleum jelly which is also permissible.

 It is recommended that the round seal that goes on top of the jar be discarded and not reused once the jar has been opened (they are inexpensive to purchase) but the metal sealing rings may be reused if they are not dented or damaged.